Peptide therapy cost and price transparency

 These points are educational and do not replace medical advice.
 A licensed clinician should review individual history, medications, risks, and state-specific availability before treatment.

-Is a licensed clinician reviewing my eligibility before prescribing?
+Is a licensed clinician reviewing my eligibility, medical history, medications, contraindications, pregnancy context, and product-specific risks before prescribing?

 FAQs